-Nowadays, you’ll find Christmas markets all over France and Europe.
+Nowadays, you’ll find Christmas markets all over Europe and France in December.
 For us, the most authentic and beautiful Christmas markets remain in the regions of Alsace, in the east of France, and Provence in the south with its tradition of santons, the 13 desserts, and the nativity scenes.

 Merry Christmas to all!